 We’ve been exploring whether or not sponsorship is ethical or exploitive.
-One concern some have is whether sponsorship reinforces a paternalistic relationship with the developing world and creates dependency in children.
+One concern some have is whether sponsorship reinforces a paternalistic relationship with Low and Middle Income Countries and creates dependency in children.

 What is paternalism?

 When many people talk about paternalism in aid, they mean a top-down approach to helping others: those with the resources decide what’s good for those without resources and impose their ideas on a community.
 This can foster a sense of helplessness within those being helped.
 It can also reinforce the idea among those who give aid that those they are helping really are helpless.
 Tragically, this can lead to dependency on aid rather than empowerment—the exact opposite effect to what was desired.

 Many countries that give or receive aid were colonized or were colonizers—and still grapple with the unhealthy relationship patterns from colonization.
 Just as the colonizers were in a position of power over the colonized, those who give aid are often in a position of power over the receivers.
 Add to this the extreme differences of culture and communication styles, and you have a recipe for a lot of misunderstanding and negative relationship dynamics that can lead to ineffective aid.